AREAS OF PRACTICE

 These cases received national attention and set an important precedent for all attorneys who battle the endless resources and limitless dollars that tobacco companies use in their efforts to deny victims who have suffered illness and death from the use of their products.
 To date, Dawn has been involved in the trial of 9 tobacco cases and is currently working to bring more cases to trial this year.

 Dawn has served on the Board of Directors of the Eighth Judicial Circuit Bar Association continuously since 2005 and served as its President from 2012-13.
 She has also edited the EJCBA’s monthly newsletter, Forum 8, since 2005 and received the President’s Award for Service for that publication in 2007.
-She is also a member of the James C. Adkins, Jr. American Inns of Court and serves at the “Master” level.
+She is also a member of the Gerald T. Bennett American Inns of Court and serves at the “Master” level.
 In the community, she served for several years as a member of the Constituency Board for CARD, the Center for Autism and Related Disabilities.

-In 2017, Dawn was been honored by the American Institute of Personal Injury Attorneys as one of the 10 Best Female Attorneys for Client Satisfaction in North Florida.
+In both 2016 and 2017, Dawn was honored by the American Institute of Personal Injury Attorneys as one of the 10 Best Female Attorneys for Client Satisfaction in North Florida.